 - demonstrate an advanced level of reading on a given specific title in biotechnology. preparation and reporting - critically analyse scientific information and literature, logically discuss and submit as a comprehensive document in a required size and structure. - summarise and present on a topic relevant to a particular learned aspect of Biotechnology with clarity. - demonstrate time management, scientific writing and oral presentation skills.

-- Tutorial/Discussion: 1 hours per week - Lab: 5 hours fortnightly
+- Tutorial/Discussion: 1 hour per week - Lab: 5 hours fortnightly

-Coursework:
+Coursework: 100%

-Concept proposal: 20%
+• Concept proposal: 20%

-Monthly reports: 20%
+• Monthly reports: 20%

-Seminar: 20%
+• Seminar: 20%

-Submitted paper/write up: 40%
+• Submitted paper/write up: 40%

-Concept proposal: Monthly reports: Seminar: